-In a couple of decades — maybe less — robots will do many of the jobs that humans now do.
-But before we set the alarms bells ringing, let's listen to the experts.
-They say that in this man-machine race, human beings have a competitive advantage: emotional intelligence.
+In the coming years, robots will do many of the jobs that humans now do.
+But before we sound the alarm bells, let's listen to the experts.
+They say that in this man-machine race, humans have a competitive advantage: emotional intelligence.

-Robots are already here and, while no one knows for certain the impact robotisation will have on the workplace in the coming decades, current data can give us some clues.
-For example, a report by McKinsey Global stated that, until 2030, 800 million workers could lose their jobs to robots and cobots.
-Many activities currently carried out by humans can potentially be automated.
+Robots are already here, and while no one knows for sure what impact robotisation will have on the workplace, there are some clues.
+For example, the World Economic Forum's Future of Jobs 2023 report states that by 2027, 42% of business tasks will be performed by robots or cobots, an increase of 8% over the 2023 figures.
+Many activities currently performed by humans can potentially be automated.
 Which ones?
-The most physical, mechanical and repetitive.
-The sectors most affected will be manufacturing, transport and logistics.
-But this is just one side of the coin.
+The most physical, mechanical and repetitive ones.
+By sector, the most affected will be administrative, security, manufacturing and commerce.
+But this is only one side of the coin.

-On the other, we find two certainties.
-The first is that countering the jobs lost, many will be created.
-The report [PDF] The Future of Jobs produced by the World Economic Forum pointed out the most prominent profiles: data analyst, Artificial Intelligence specialist, software developer, among others.
-The second has to do with what James Timbie, an academic at Stanford University, said: "Many routine jobs will be gradually taken over by machines, leaving the more complicated tasks to humans with interpersonal skills.
-Therefore, the tasks that will remain in the hands of humans will be those that require skills that, at the moment, are not within the reach of machines.
-We're talking about areas like education, health and art.
+On the other hand, there is one certainty.
+And that is that, in contrast to those lost, many jobs will emerge.
+The same report points out the most prominent profiles: data analyst, Artificial Intelligence specialist, software developer, among others.
+In fact, according to the study, more than 75% of companies will seek to adopt technologies such as big data, cloud computing or AI in their businesses in the coming years.
+Therefore, the tasks that will remain in the hands of humans will be those that require skills that, for the moment, are not within the reach of machines.
+We are talking about areas like education, health and art.

 What do we mean when we talk about automation, robotics and Artificial Intelligence?
 Automation consists of the use of software that establishes and follows pre-programmed steps to automate a task.
 Robotics is a branch of mechatronic engineering that basically designs and builds robots.
 And Artificial Intelligence is the simulation of human intelligence processes by machines.

-The combination of these three disciplines will shape the future of the world of work, but it is Artificial Intelligence which, perhaps due to the influence of literary and cinematographic works of science fiction, inevitably makes us think of the gradual substitution of human labour by humanoid.
-MIT researcher Joseph Paradiso, believes that it is difficult for something like this to happen and clings on to one of the inherently human skills to justify it: "Creativity is a human ability that machines will probably never be able to fully develop, and therefore, one of the fields in which there will be more job opportunities in the future."
+The combination of these three disciplines will shape the future of the world of work, but it is Artificial Intelligence which, perhaps due to the influence of literary and cinematographic works of science fiction, inevitably makes us think of the gradual substitution of human labour by humanoids.
+The World Economic Forum believes that the significant advances of Artificial Intelligence in various fields and sectors will lead to high staff turnover in the coming years: 50% of the organisations surveyed in the above-mentioned report believe that AI will have a positive impact on job creation, while 25% think that the technology will create job losses.